Foundations of regular variation on topological spaces: Spaces of sequences

-Thus, the metric exclusion ideal is scaling consistent, which is also a corollary from the following result.
-In particular, it implies that $\sR_0^\infty(1)$ coincides with the metric exclusion ideal $\sR_0^\infty$ obtained by excluding the zero sequence, the fact noticed in \cite[Page~105]{kul:sol20}.
+Thus, the metric exclusion ideal is scaling consistent, which is also a corollary of the following result.
+In particular, this result implies that $\sR_0^\infty(1)$ coincides with the metric exclusion ideal $\sR_0^\infty$ obtained by excluding the zero sequence, a fact noticed in \cite[Page~105]{kul:sol20}.